PhoenixPhungNguyen/covid19-adf/README.md

       </div>

 ### 3. Azure Databricks
-- **Create Databrics Workspace**: Resource Group: Search 'Databrick' in Market Place and choose 'Azure Databricks' --> Create
-  Name: covid19-databrics-ws --> Pricing Tier: Standard --> Review +Create
 - **Register Application**
   +   Search Microsoft Entra Id -> Choose Tab Management --> App Registration --> Register An Application:
   Name: covid19-reporting-app.
-After creating application, Application (Client) ID and Directory( Tenant) ID will be generated.( (Copy and use for Databricks later))
+After creating Application, Application (Client) ID and Directory ( Tenant) ID will be generated. ((Copy and use for Databricks later))
-  +   Choose Tab: Certificates and Secrets: Add a Client Secret--> Description: covid19-reporting.After adding a client Secret, value of secret will be generated.
+  +   Choose Tab: Certificates and Secrets: Add a Client Secret--> Description: covid19-reporting.
+After adding a client Secret, value of secret will be generated.
 (Copy and use for Databricks later)

 <img src="images/covid19-reporting-app.png" width="700"/>